Soumyabrata/Soumyabrata.github.io/application.md

 <br />
 Inspired by the practical problems faced in various area, my vision is to use my expertise of machine learning and image processing to solve similar problems in myriad fields: solar energy, assisted driving and neuroimaging.
 Apart from my ongoing research, I am interested to continue involving myself in a number of education and outreach activities.
 Furthermore, I am a firm believer of open science, and the spirit of reproducible research.
 Therefore, whenever possible, I will continue to publish my preprints, and release the associated codes and datasets amongst the community.

+## Teaching Statement

+There goes an old aphorism “Learning is the progressive discovery of one’s ignorance”; and in this journey of discovery, researchers have developed several pedagogical techniques viz. active-, collaborative-, cooperative- and problem-based- learning.
+The existence of multitude of techniques brings out the subtle fact that the process of learning is not at all simplistic; and no single technique can fit the bill at all times.
+Therefore, in my teaching philosophy, I intend to provide a blend of such techniques, with a strong emphasis on: a) problem-based learning and b) technology-enabled learning.

+*Learning by doing*.
+This statement concisely put forwards my teaching philosophy, and what I strive to achieve in my class.
+In teaching the fundamental concepts of signal processing and machine learning, I believe that it is necessary for the students to complement their theoretical knowledge with current state-of-the-art research and its applications.
+Engaging themselves in hands-on projects will foster creativity and team-building spirit amongst the peers.
+Such cooperative learning encourages the student to present concerted efforts while solving the problem statement.
+Using a combination of online and face-to-face sessions, collaborate and cooperative learning will flourish further. *Technology-enabled learning* will create greater learner engagement, and also make the assessment process more engaging and fascinating.
+I am interested for a seamless integration of technology in my teaching methods -- such learning aids will greatly help in disseminating my lessons, and collecting student feedback, both during- and after- the class.
+Whilst I appreciate the advantages of a technology-enabled learning experience, however, I will avoid an over-reliance on them.
+Technology should not attempt to replace the basic tenants of teaching -- I would continue fostering an interactive and open discussion amongst my students.

+My doctoral training at the School of Electrical and Electronic Engineering at Nanyang Technological University (NTU) Singapore, has provided me excellent opportunities to develop my teaching philosophy over these years.
+I have been a teaching assistant in the course EE2008: Data Structures and Algorithms during two complete semesters of AY 2014-15 and AY 2015-16 session.
+Based on the collective feedback of 120+ students, I was awarded the `Commendable Teaching Assistant Award'.
+Moreover, I also involved myself in peer-tutoring groups, where students with academic probation/warning can increase their grades and eventually graduate in the same graduating cohort.

+Based on such experiences as a lecturer in regular courses and peer-tutoring groups, I was interested to delve further into my teaching philosophy.
+The Teaching Perspectives Inventory (TPI) [Pratt and McKenna 2001] has developed a comprehensive questionnaire to do a profiling of the intended teachers.
+The result of this TPI questionnaire provides the intendant teacher an analysis on the following perspective viewpoints -- Transmission, Apprenticeship, Developmental, Nurturing, and Social Reform.
+I participated in the survey, my personalized test results can be accessed [here](http://www.teachingperspectives.com/tpi/tpisurveyresult.html?surveyid=240289).
+These results made me realize, that I have a differentiated teaching profile with dominant perspective in nurturing and apprenticeship.
+My score is highest on Nurturing, with a low in Transmission.
+This makes sense to me -- because I always intend to foster creativity and team-building spirit amongst the students, rather than only disseminating the subject matter knowledge in the class.
+I believe this TPI profile results broadly encompasses my teaching philosophy, as I put strong emphasis on overall development of the students and also try to provide my students a practical viewpoint of the studied course.

+Aside from teaching in a formal setting, I have been involved in mentoring students in their Final Year Projects (FYPs) and Nanyang Research Program (NRP).
+I was also involved in teaching junior college and polytechnic students, as a part of our university outreach programs.
+It has been a rewarding and enriching experience so far.
+I enjoyed the interaction with my students, and I intend to continue such mentorship role in my prospective academic career.